MX-Futhark/hook-any-text/README.md

 Then, here are some more stuff for you:

-### Build intructions
+### Build instructions

 I recommend Eclipse or Netbeans to use with this project.
 The entry point of the main program is hextostring.Main.
 Change command line options as necessary in your run configurations.
-The entry point of the test program is hextostring.tests.TestLauncher.
-Command line options will not be taken into account.
+The entry point of the test program is hextostring.tests.TestsLauncher.
+Command line options can be used to restrict the tests to be run.

+I would recommend creating the following run configuration for building and testing the project (In Eclipse Mars):

+1. Right click on the project -> Run As -> Maven build...
+2. Type the following content in "Goals": clean install test-compile -DskipTests exec:java -Dexec.mainClass=hextostring.tests.TestsLauncher -Dexec.classpathScope="test"

 ### How it works